 You can use music as a tool to influence thoughts and feelings in a positive way.
 Listen to music which keeps you calm and content or music which lifts you up when you are feeling low.
 Classical music, soft instrumental music, easy-listening, or nature sounds have a relaxing effect and have been shown to reduce feelings of anxiety, stress, and depression which may occur during pregnancy.
 The calming effect of music is also felt by the baby and its effects can last even after birth.
 Many babies can recognize music which they heard from the womb and will be soothed by that music later in life.

 Sounds travel through the amniotic fluid and will be heard by the baby when the ear is fully developed in the fifth month of pregnancy.
 But, even before the sense of hearing is fully developed, frequencies and vibrations can have effects on your baby.
 Every sound has a vibration which can be felt on the most subtle levels of the being.

 The majority of brain development occurs during the fetal stage of life.
 Exposure to certain types of music is thought to enhance brain development.
 Listening to classical music during pregnancy is believed to enhance the learning ability, memory, and vocal communication of the baby after birth and throughout life.

 Rest and Relaxation During Pregnancy

 Emphasize physical rest and mental relaxation during pregnancy.
-Your body needs rest to rejuvenate during this time of increased demand, and it is important that you avoids excess thinking and worry which will also drain your energy.
+Your body needs rest to rejuvenate during this time of increased demand, and it is important that you avoid excess thinking and worry which will also drain your energy.